Dish Up Local!

 The Brockville Farmers’ Market offers local wines, cheese, homemade breads and preserves – as well as artisanal goods.
 Brockville’s market is interspersed throughout the week, held Tuesdays, Thursdays and Saturdays from 8 a.m. to 1 p.m. on Market Street West downtown from May to December.
 The heart of Prescott also comes alive every Tuesday, Thursday and Saturday as shoppers and vendors mingle at the clocktower from 8 a.m. to 1 p.m.
 Live entertainment adds a celebratory atmosphere to the Prescott Farmers’ and Crafters’ Market, too!

 It’s all about locally grown and locally made at the Cornwall Kinsmen Farmers Market.
-This market was new on the scene last year and takes place each Sunday from 11 a.m. to 3 p.m. at St. Lawrence College.
-Look for a mix of locally-grown produce, fresh meats, homemade preserves, baked goods, and artisan vendors – with the majority hailing from
+This market is now in its 7th year of operation and takes place each Sunday from the last Sunday in May to the last Sunday in October 10 a.m. to 2 p.m. at St. Lawrence College Cornwall in the North parking lot.
+Look for a mix of locally-grown produce, fresh meats, homemade preserves, baked goods, and artisan vendors – with the majority hailing from Cornwall and the United Counties of Stormont Dundas and Glengarry.

 There is a certain satisfaction of buying food from the people who grow it.
 Bring the beauty of South Eastern Ontario to your plate; local tastes make the food and drink you love even more tempting!